 If any outgoing email message has been formatted, you’re likely to confront this Outlook error message.
 Incorrect format of a destination of the email address is the primary reason for this error.
 You should definitely check the To: address first before anything else.
 Some Outlook versions clearly tell you that the destination email address is unrecognized.
 Another reason is related to HTML-based email messages.

-Solution: Changing the outbound message’s format from HTML to plain text or rich text should resolve this.
+Solution: Changing the format of the outbound message from HTML to plain text or rich text should resolve this outlook error message.

 #2 – Outlook Error Message